AdaCore/spark2014/docs/lrm/source/packages.rst

                    of the properties, which are True for any of its constituents, set to True.

+.. _tu-refined_external_states-04:

-#.
-Refined_Global aspects must respect the rules related to external
-   properties of constituents which are external states given in :ref:`external_state` and :ref:`external_state-variables`.
+4. Refined_Global aspects must respect the rules related to external properties of constituents which are external states given in :ref:`external_state` and :ref:`external_state-variables`.

+.. _tu-refined_external_states-05:

-#.
-All other rules for Refined_State, Refined_Global and Refined_Depends aspect
+5. All other rules for Refined_State, Refined_Global and Refined_Depends aspect
    also apply.

+.. _etu-refined_external_states-lr:

 .. centered:: **Examples**